iPowerWheels/MagicMouser/README.md

 ## 📜 License

-MIT License — Free to use, modify and share.
+This project is licensed under the GNU General Public License (GPL) version 3.0 or later.
+You are free to use, modify, and share this software under the terms of this license.

+For more details, please refer to the [LICENSE](LICENSE) file in this repository or visit [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).

 ---

 ## 🧠 Author

-Daniel a.k.a. \[MagicMouser] — Punk engineer exploring audio spatiality and low-level computing.
+Daniel a.k.a. \[iPowerWheels] — Punk engineer exploring audio spatiality and low-level computing.
 This project is dedicated to all the underground tech nerdZ who want to hear the world around them like never before.

 > Z-U in stereo 🎧